 1. Consider the compass

-If you’re building in a sub-tropical or tropical zone and prefer to block the summer sun, face your home to the east and west.
+If you’re building in a sub-tropical or tropical zone it is preferable to block the summer sun

 2. Benefit from passive solar

-Large windows are great for panoramic views, but can leak a lot of heat in cold weather and may need screening in summer.
+Victoria and Tasmania, where you need to encourage the sun in.
+Large windows are great for panoramic views but can leak heat in cold weather, and may

 3. Watch those windows!